itkSource/hugorha/README.md

 git clone https://github.com/itkSource/hugorha.git
 ```

 Add `hugorha` has theme in your config.toml.

+You must have a page with `title: "Index"` in there meta.
+It will be your home page.

+All your page of first level menu must have `menu: "main"` in there meta.

 ## Dev